Camera rumors in 2026: what cameras are coming, officially and otherwise!

 Leica M12

-Could this finally be the year that the M series goes all-electronic – and gets in-body image stabilization (IBIS), to boot?
-Leica has previously lamented that the M bodies are too small to implement IBIS, but later noted that omitting the mechanical shutter would free up the necessary space.
+Given the outcry about the EVF, it's pretty clear that the purists don't want electronic tomfoolery in the Leica M12 – which would extend to the introduction of in-body image stabilization.
+Either way, Leica has previously lamented that the M bodies are too small to implement IBIS, but noted that omitting the mechanical shutter would free up the necessary space.

-According to FCC certification documents, the camera (or at least, a camera) was set to be announced on May 16.
-That obviously hasn't happened, though – and subsequently it appears that Leica has abandoned the M12 trademark.
-Perhaps the company is waiting to see how the EVF-equippped M EV1 (above) is received before deciding its next step for the M series…
+Could this be the reason for the camera's delay?
+It was widely rumored to debut last year, and according to FCC certification documents, there was a camera set to be announced on May 16 2025 that didn't materialize.
+Curiously, it then appeared that Leica had abandoned the M12 trademark.
+Perhaps the company is waiting to see how the EVF-equippped M EV1 is received before deciding its next step for the M series…

 Leica S4